RednibCoding/Raylib-VS-Code-Project-Template/README.md

 # Raylib VS Code Starter Template

-Ready to run raylib project template for vs code.
+Ready to run raylib project template for vs code includeing ready to use raygui.

 ## Note